Our Impact

 -

-Facilitated the development or preservation of 10,000+ child care spaces, including 500 for infants and 1,700 for preschoolers, through Build Up SMC's efforts.
+Facilitated the development or preservation of 10,000+ child care spaces, including 500 for infants and 1,700 for preschoolers

 -

-Leveraged a $100,000 initial investment to secure $1 million in public funding, achieving a 10:1 return on investment.
+Leveraged $100,000 initial investment to secure $1 million in public funding, achieving a 10:1 return on investment

 -

-Built Up SMC inspired the launch of Build Up CA in 2020 expanding the model statewide.
+Build Up SMC inspired the launch of Build Up CA in 2020 expanding facilities-focused support, advocacy and resources statewide.

 Launched the first county-level Early Childhood Climate Action Plan in 2025 advancing climate resilience in early learning facilities.